qwhelan/rcttools/README.md

 ## ffmpeg-based Cropping and Thresholding

 The data is embedded as white text with a black border.
-Unfortunately, a common background is asphalt from roads and white road markings, both which interfere with a straight OCR of the raw footage.
+Unfortunately, a common background is asphalt from roads and white road markings, both of which interfere with a straight OCR of the raw footage.

 Instead, we use ffmpeg's threshold filter to extract only the pure white pixels, setting all others to black.
 We then invert all pixels to get black text on a white background, to assist OCR.